microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/agreement-post-agreements.md

 |data|Binary|Data that represents the terms of use for the PDF document.|

 ## Response
-If successful, this method returns a `201, Created` response code and [agreement](../resources/agreement.md) object in the response body.
+If successful, this method returns a `201, Created` response code and an [agreement](../resources/agreement.md) object in the response body.

 ## Example
 ### Request